Fed up with Florida? How about these 6 alternative US destinations…

 Go see a baseball match in the Yankee stadium.
 There are several teams to choose from in NY, but the Yankee Stadium in the Bronx gets my vote for its exhilarating atmosphere.

 The whole city is easily accessible via metro, with tickets costing $2.75 a ride.
 There is also an army of yellow taxis, whose drivers have intimate knowledge of every nook and cranny of the city.
 However, don’t get a taxi during rush hour (4pm-5pm), as it can end up costing a fair amount.
-For the ultra-glamorous experience, stay in Manhattan, where there are plenty of great hotels and rental properties to choose from.
+For the ultra-glamorous experience, stay in Manhattan, where there are plenty of great hotels and rental apartments to choose from.
 If you prefer a slightly more laid-back, hipster vibe, head to Brooklyn.

 Chicago is America’s third largest city and is home to a population of 2.7 million.
 Located on the southwestern shores of Lake Michigan, the abundance of architectural wonders make it aesthetically unique.
 Among the skyscraper-studded skyline is Willis Tower, the tallest skyscraper in the US, which offers 360 degree views of the city below.
 The city has consistently captured the imagination of filmmakers; it was the setting for The Blues Brothers and was where most of the Batman film The Dark Knight was filmed.
 Despite the city’s large size, it retains the community feel of a smaller city.